1 Part Course |

 • When you may want to register for VAT earlier than the law requires

 Partial exemption is a major issue for financial services businesses.
-Simple in concept yet hugely complex in application, this section will provide an understanding of what partial exemption is, how it works and its operation in practice including some specific measures for the financial services sector.
+Simple in concept yet hugely complex in application, this section provides an understanding of what partial exemption is, how it works, and its operation in practice, including some specific measures for the financial services sector.

 • Basic principles of partial exemption